 Research Affiliate, Glenrose Rehabilitation Hospital, Alberta Health Services

-I worked clinically as an occupational therapist in hospital and community-based contexts with youth and adults with developmental disabilities and co-occuring mental health issues (2000-2002), and with children with autism and their families in homes, schools and communities (2002-2017).
+I worked clinically as an occupational therapist with children with autism and their families in homes, schools and communities (2002-2017), and in hospital and community-based contexts with youth and adults with developmental disabilities and co-occuring mental health issues (2000-2002).
+Although I have stopped direct clinical practice (for now), much of my research, teaching and graduate student supervision continues to involve direct collaboration and partnership with clinicians and service providers.

 I am Director of the Supporting Kids Inclusion and Participation (S.K.I.P.)
 Lab, which is home to many trainees, staff and collaborators from a variety of professional and educational backgrounds who conduct research aimed at supporting inclusion and participation of children, youth and young adults with autism and other neurodevelopmental, intellectual and/or developmental conditions and their families in meaningful activities and life choices.
 This often means in homes, schools, communities, and workplaces.
 I strongly value collaborative, interdisciplinary research.
 My approach tends to focus on targeting the social environment (other people's knowledge, practices and policies), rather than 'fixing' or remediating impairment 'in' the person who experiences disability.
 I am also committed to improving occupational therapists' use of evidence-based approaches with children and families.